 The rules surrounding prenuptial agreements and Georgia alimony law are kind of interesting.
-Most people want to know the extent to which their prenuptial agreement will hold up in court, and whether they have any ability to have it changed or modified.
+Most people want to know the extent to which their prenuptial agreement will hold up in court.
+Plus, they want to know whether they have any ability to have it changed or modified.

 The answer?
 It depends.